yusukebe/kitajs-html/README.md

 ## How it works

-This can be easily done by using Typescript's JSX support and changing the default `react` bindings to our own `html` namespace.
+This can be easily done by using TypeScript's JSX support and changing the default `react` bindings to our own `html` namespace.

 ```tsx
 <ol start={2}>